Walrus: everything you need to know about WAL

 - Delegated staking to storage nodes

-- Apps that want to store media or data off-chain, but still verifiable
+- Apps that want to store media or data off-chain, but still in a verifiable way

 Benefits of Walrus